aplural/samiasaleem-hug/README.md

 ### What qualities do you particularly value in your colleagues?
 * Coming prepared
 * Drivers of their own career
-* Folks that keep videos on even if they never speak to show that you are paying attention
+* Folks that keep videos on even if they never speak to show that you are paying attention (unless it's a company wide meeting)
 * Being honest, even if it's hard
 * Voicing what you want to change
 * Voicing what is working